-The NEU is committed to providing its members with useful resources that will assist them in promoting an anti-racist agenda in classrooms all over Britain.
-At the NEU, the celebration of Black history continues way beyond one month a year.
-However, we take this opportunity to highlight the work we have been doing to produce resources for members all year round and share them with you.
+The NEU is committed to providing its members with useful resources that will assist them to embed anti-racist education in classrooms all over Britain.
+At the NEU, the celebration of Black history continues throughout the year, beyond October.
+We take this opportunity to highlight the work we have been doing to produce resources for members all year round and share them with you.

 Black History Month education pack